scummvm/scummvm/README.md

 Note that using Ctrl-f or Ctrl-g is not recommended: games can crash when being run faster than their normal speed, as scripts will lose synchronisation.

-Note for WinCE users: Due to the limited keyboard input in most devices, a small subset of these hot keys are supported via key remapping and/or panel actions.
-Please consult the README-WinCE.txt file.

 ### 5.5) Language options